 Upgrade or Switch?

-This article is excerpted from Leading the Digital Practice: The A/E/C Firm Manager's Guide to Information Technology by Arleen Boyd and Kristine Fallon, FAIA, with permission of the publisher, PSMJ, Resources, Inc.
+This article is excerpted from Leading the Digital Practice: The A/E/C Firm Manager's Guide to Information Technology, copyright © 2002, available from PSMJ, Resources, Inc.